 Next, click on Request from Tipasa inside the Get It box.

-Clicking this link will prompt you to log in to your ILLiad account (our interlibrary loan management system).
-If it's your first time using ILLiad, you'll be prompted to create an account.
+Clicking this link will prompt you to log in to your Tipasa account (our interlibrary loan management system).
+If it's your first time using Tipasa, you'll be prompted to create an account.
 Otherwise, a form will appear with the article information automatically filled in.
 Simply click the "Submit Request" button and library staff will request the article for you from a different library.
-You will receive an email once the article arrives (typically a few days to a week after requested), and it will be available for you to view and download from your ILLiad account.
+You will receive an email once the article arrives (typically a few days to a week after requested), and it will be available for you to view and download from your Tipasa account.

 Learn more about our interlibrary loan services here.